WildernessLabs/Documentation/docs/HackKit/index.md

  * [Build Your Own Simon Game with Meadow](https://www.hackster.io/wilderness-labs/build-your-own-simon-game-with-meadow-3701d5)
  * [Soil Moisture Sensor and LED Bar Graph Using Meadow](https://www.hackster.io/wilderness-labs/soil-moisture-sensor-and-led-bar-graph-using-meadow-88c2c3)

-If you have a Hack Kit Pro, here are a couple of awesome projects to build:

- * x
- * y

 And here are other Meadow projects that use some parts of the Hack Kits

 * [Working with Graphics on a TFT SPI Display Using Meadow](https://www.hackster.io/wilderness-labs/working-with-graphics-on-a-tft-spi-display-using-meadow-e2295a)